ferdjp24/JSnotes/README.md

 Since we added a1 as part of the item inside a2, modifying a1 will also modify the a1 found within a2.

-Since we pushed an item to the last position, it will alter the counting from the back of the array (e.g. `a2.length - 1`), but absolute position calls like `a2[0]` will not be affected.
+Since we pushed an item to the last position, it will alter the position counting from the back of the array (e.g. `a2.length - 1`), but absolute position calls like `a2[0]` will not be affected.

 > `myArr.pop()` = grab the **_last_** item in the array (can be assigned to a variable)